Red, Green and Blue

 Blue Economy is the maritime concept parallel to the Rio+20 “Green Economy” initiative, which aims to: “improve human well-being and social equity, while significantly reducing environmental risks and ecological scarcities” and endorses the principles of low carbon, resource efficiency and social inclusion.

 Blue Economy endorses the principle of resource efficiency.
 Coastal whaling and sealing for food are traditionally very resource efficient.
 Taking seals as an example, the essential product is meat, including flippers and internal organs, for human consumption.
 Surplus are fed to sledge dogs that in turn contribute to hunting and fishing, and the skins are used for clothing.
 In addition, sealskin and bones are used for tools, tents, kayaks, decoration and jewelry.
 The essential value is subsistence, but the skins, although a by-product, generate an added economic value and thus the cash necessary to acquire other commodities and food, as well as covering the cost of the hunting.
-The 2009 EU ban on seal products, that has resulted in the non-use of seal skin, is not in accordance with the principles of Blue Economy since
+The 2009 EU ban on seal products, that has resulted in the non-use of seal skin, is not in accordance with the principles of Blue Economy since it:

 - makes livelihoods less sustainable thus decreasing human well-being and social equity